git-hamza/multi-label_multi_output_classification/README.md

 ```

 - `main.py` main script which calls other modules
-- `configuration.ini` configuration parameters can be setup here.
+- `configuration.ini` configuration parameters can be set here.
 - `model.py` modeling details.
 - `train.py` training loop.
 - `test.py` used for model testing.
-- `utils` have utility funcitons
+- `utils` utility funcitons
   - `config.py` reading _configuration.ini_ and distributing it to other python modules
-  - `helper_functions.py` have all the helper function used in the project.
+  - `helper_functions.py` all the helper function used in the project.
 - `dataset` dataset related functions.
   - `data_attributes.py` used for data insights
   - `data_loading.py` loading the data into required format for model
   - `data_split.py` spliting the data between train, val and test.

-Before running the code, please install packages fomr the `requirements.txt` file.
+Before running the code, please install packages from the `requirements.txt` file.

 ## Analysis
 While triaining, we get the accuracy of combine color and state class as well with loss.
-Accuracy is a weak metric here
+Accuracy is a weak metric
 for evaluation due to the imbalance dataset and the multi labeled output.
 Although precision, recall and f1 score is also
 extracted from the output.

 ![Training Graphs](graphs/loss_acc_graph.PNG?raw=true "Loss Accuracy Graph (training and validation)")

-As the dataset was pretty low, so results on test testset was not very convincing.
-Howoever, metric for both trianing
+As the dataset was pretty small, so results on test testset was not very convincing.
+However, metric for both training
 and testing data `(thresh=0.5)` are shown below.

 Training: